Florida Gov. Ron DeSantis drops out of the presidential race, endorses Trump

 But Haley quickly pivoted the focus back to the race on Tuesday.
 "It's now one fella and one lady left," she said, referring to the race between herself and Trump for the GOP nomination.
 "All the fellas are out except for this one, and this comes down to what do you want."

-DeSantis came in second place in the Iowa caucuses, according to results from The Associated Press, garnering 21.2% of votes, behind former President Donald Trump, who won 51.0% of the vote.
-Former U.N.
-Ambassador Nikki Haley placed third, at 19.1%.
+DeSantis came in second place in the Iowa GOP caucuses, according to results from The Associated Press, garnering 21.2% of votes, behind Trump, who won 51.0% of the vote.
+Haley placed third, at 19.1%.

 There have been real questions about DeSantis' campaign after his distant second-place finish in Iowa.
 He pledged to continue and focus on South Carolina, but his campaign and super PAC supporting him, which had spent tens of millions supporting him, has spent nothing on campaign ads since Iowa.